kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks.md

    {{< notice note >}}

-   You may need to configure necessary port forwarding rules and open port in your security groups depending on where your Kubernetes clusters are deployed.
+   You may need to configure necessary port forwarding rules and open the port in your security groups depending on where your Kubernetes cluster is deployed.

    {{</ notice >}}